.22 long rifle: Hyper-velocity

-Later hyper-velocity rounds were introduced by other makers, based on the long rifle case with lighter bullets in the 30-gr weight range and slow-burning rifle powder loadings.
+Later on, hyper-velocity rounds were introduced by other makers, based on the long rifle case with lighter bullets in the 30-gr weight range and slow-burning rifle powder loads.
 The overall length of many of these cartridges was less than the overall length of the standard 40-gr bullet long rifle cartridge.
 One example is the Remington Viper; another is the Federal Spitfire.

 The CCI Velocitor hyper-velocity round uses the standard long rifle case size and a standard weight 40 gr bullet of proprietary hollow-point design to augment expansion and trauma.
 This cartridge has a muzzle velocity of 1435 ft/s and matches the overall length of the standard long rifle cartridge.